 - Failte Ireland.

 - Tourism Ireland.

 - Research centres and universities.

 - International Embassies in Ireland.

 - Balance of Payments section in the CSO.

-- CSO Tourism & Travel release and Household Travel Survey.

 - Eurostat and other International Tourism Organisations.

-- Northern Ireland Tourism Board.
+- Tourism Northern Ireland.

 - The general public.

 2.8 Legal basis

 The survey is one of a number of CSO Tourism & Travel surveys carried out to meet the requirements of Regulation (EU) No 692/2011 of the European Parliament and of the Council of 6 July 2011.